Nick Grimshaw to leave Radio 1 Breakfast Show

 "They're always front and centre and this will of course be the case on the new breakfast show.
 It's going to be the most enjoyable challenge I've ever undertaken and I can't wait to get started."

-The pair will start their new shows on Radio 1 in the autumn.
+The pair will start their new shows on Radio 1 in autumn.

 Follow Newsbeat on Instagram, Facebook and Twitter.